Skip to content

 Publication: A toolbox of nanobodies developed and validated for use as intrabodies and nanoscale immunolabels in mammalian brain neurons

 Abstract.
-Nanobodies (nAbs) are small, minimal antibodies that have distinct attributes that make […]
+Nanobodies (nAbs) are small, minimal antibodies that have distinct attributes that make them uniquely suited for certain biomedical research, diagnostic and therapeutic […]

 October 18, 2018December 1, 2019Research publication